cmarrin/emma-three.js/README.md

 			loop true
 			interval FROM TOP.rate
 			fraction DO {
-				TOP.S.rotation =
+				TOP.G.rotation =
 					{ 0, 1, 0, Math.PI * 2 * self.fraction }
 			}
 		}
 	]

-	PROTO Box “protos@Box.ema”

 	Spinner {
+		children Shape {
+			material Material { diffuse Color.red }

-		children Box {
+			geometry Box {
 				size 1 2 3
 			}
 		}
+	}

-This example introduces 2 prototypes.
-The first is called Spinner and is defined in the file.
-The second is called Box and is defined in a separate file called "Box.ema", which can be found at a known location where prototypes are stored.
-At the end of the file the Spinner node is instantiated and the Box node is its child.
+This example introduces the Spinner prototype.
+At the end of the file the Spinner node is instantiated with a Shape containing a built-in Box node whose color is set to red as its child.
 When run the box spins at the default speed of 1.

 ## Learn More